KAMALESH0081/GPT/README.md

-# 🧠 Sentence-Level GPT from Scratch
+#  Sentence-Level GPT from Scratch

 A lightweight, custom-built GPT-like Transformer language model trained from scratch on 85,000 English sentences.
-Utilizes a BERT tokenizer and includes full training, inference etc in a single Jupyter Notebook.
+Utilizes a BERT tokenizer and includes full training, inference, and evaluation in a single Jupyter Notebook.

 ---